 - REGISTRATION: The use of the HADDOCK WeNMR GRID-enabled docking server is

 free for academic users.
-Access to the server is managed through Single
+How to proceed:

 - HADDOCK server: the Expert interface (requires Expert level access)